ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Choices in Scarcity
 - What choices do people make in the act of scarcity?
+What do they prioritize?
 - How to build products with limited resources

 ## Windows of Opportunity